Hybrid Search method for Zermelo's navigation problem: Hybrid Search method

 Setting

 we rewrite \eqref{xdottdotWV} as the following quadratic equation in $\dot{t}$:

 where $\beta$ is the angle between $\dot{x}$ and $w$.
 The solution gives us the following unconstrained Lagrangian:

-As given, the above $\hat{L}$ is not a regular Lagrangian, and the corresponding $\hat{L}_d$ will not give a convergent \ac{FMA} algorithm.
-This difficulty can be remedied by observing that $\hat{L}^2$ \textbf{is} regular, and so we take $\hat{L}^2_d$ as the discrete Lagrangian for our implementation of the \ac{FMA} algorithm.
+As given, the above $\hat{L}$ is not a regular Lagrangian, and the corresponding $\hat{L}_d$ will not give a convergent \ac{FMS} algorithm.
+This difficulty can be remedied by observing that $\hat{L}^2$ \textbf{is} regular, and so we take $\hat{L}^2_d$ as the discrete Lagrangian for our implementation of the \ac{FMS} algorithm.

-Figure \ref{fig:fda} shows the results of \ac{FMA} after \num{10000} iterations, applied to the route generated at the end of the exploration and refinement loop.
+Figure \ref{fig:fda} shows the results of \ac{FMS} after \num{10000} iterations, applied to the route generated at the end of the exploration and refinement loop.